ASA 108, Offshore Passagemaking | Modern Sailing

 This course is led by two highly experienced USCG licensed captains who will serve as your captain, first mate, and ASA instructors.
 Crew consists of four ASA 108 students on one of Modern Sailing’s bluewater equipped and capable 40ft+ monohull or catamaran sailing yachts.

-There are two separate “sessions” offered for this course.
-Session 1 sails south out of Sausalito to Marina del Rey and Session 2 sails north from Marina del Rey to Sausalito.
-Each session begins with a one-day hands-on orientation and preparation seminar conducted onboard the yacht prior to departure.
-The Session 1 passage covers 450+ nautical miles for 5 to 6 continuous days and nights, with a planned one-night stopover at Santa Catalina Island off the coast of Southern California.
-A stopover at Santa Catalina Island is also planned for early in Session 2.
-The northbound Session 2 passage will often be longer in distance and duration, given the prevailing wind direction and available sailing angles that are typically present when sailing northbound up the California coast.
+This course sails south out of Sausalito to Marina del Rey.
+It begins with a one-day hands-on orientation and preparation seminar conducted onboard the yacht prior to departure.
+The passage covers 450+ nautical miles for 5 to 6 continuous days and nights, with a planned one-night stopover at Santa Catalina Island off the coast of Southern California.

 Candidates for this course must be in good health and fit for activities aboard a sailing vessel underway continuously for multiple days and nights.
 Prerequisites include ASA 106, Advanced Coastal Cruising, and ASA 107, Celestial Navigation.
 It is possible to fulfill the ASA 107 prerequisite with either ASA 107, Celestial Navigation or ASA 117, Basic Celestial Endorsement, both of which are available online at https://asa.com/starpath.